billgraham5/sse_usage/README.md

 - SIA subscriptions are also required for clients that access the internet through `PAC` configuration.
 - SIA subscriptions are also required for clients that access the internet through a branch office tunnel into the `SSE` platform.
 - Those clients are **not** counted by this application.
-- It is generally considered a best practice to deploy the `Roaming Module` for DNS-layer protection, even when most SIA traffic is acquired through another method.
+- It is generally considered a best practice to deploy the `Roaming Module` for DNS-layer protection, even when SIA traffic is acquired through another method.

 ### Secure Private Access (`SPA`)

-SPA usage is measured by users who access either:
+This application measures SPA usage by users who access either:

 - `Remote Access VPN`
 - `Zero Trust Network Access (ZTNA)`